ChrishSec/Honeypot/README.md

 # Honeypot

-Honeypot is a simple C program that blocks intruders, logs connections, and sends a custom message – offering no service to them.
+Honeypot, a straightforward C program, logs connections and sends a custom message, offering no service to unwanted visitors.

 ## Requirements